Scholarship / Assistantship Programs of Alpha Nu Omega

 In the years that followed, alumni became increasingly sensitive to the extra efforts of some Alphas who worked hard for the fraternity and were in need of financial assistance.
 This assistantship was added in 1978 with an emphasis on fraternity participation and need.
 The assistantship was named for Daryl Brooks Knodt, a very active and loyal member of Alpha who died in a car accident on December 21, 1968.
 Brooks was a former president of Alpha and beloved brother.
 His contributions to the fraternity have been memorialized by the establishment of the Daryl B. Knodt Memorial Assistantship.

 During the 1960s, Alphas were often involved in many fraternity, school and community activities.
 One of the more active was Warren "Butch" Orrick.
 Always eager, Butch provided the motivation (and often the "place") for the next event.
 Butch died on July 14, 1990.
 In respect for Butch's high level of participation and academic success, the Warren F. Orrick Memorial Scholarship has been created.

 2018-19 SCHOLARSHIP RECIPIENTS

 We are pleased to report our three scholarship recipients for 2018-19.
-Interviews were conducted at the UMD Darland Administration Building by a scholarship panel consisting of Alpha Scholarship Chairman Tom Kraus, Alpha Alumni President Mike Dean, along with representatives from UMD.
-Awards were in the amount of $10,000 are to be distributed to the following recipients:
+Interviews were conducted at the UMD Darland Administration Building by a scholarship panel consisting of Alpha Scholarship Chairman Tom Kraus, Alpha Alumni President Mike Dean, Dennis Johnson, and representatives from UMD.
+Awards have been awarded to the following recipients:

 Christopher Jetter - John L. Banks Scholarship ($5000)